 Dental implants have a documented success rate of over 95 percent, which is significantly higher than any other tooth-replacement option available today.

 The jawbone will heal over four to six months as the process of osseointegration occurs, a period during which the implant actually fuses with the bone and becomes a permanent part of the patient's anatomy.

 You will be advised on expected recovery time after implant surgery and will check in with Dr. Olszewski on a regular basis to ensure that the healing process is successful and timely.
 Follow-up surgery following implant placement is minor, and involves removing gum tissue around the dental implant in order to affix an abutment to the implant.

 Your gums will need time to recover following this surgery as well, although the healing period will be much shorter.
 Once your gums have healed, you will make one more visit to the office to have your permanent restoration placed, which will restore full dental functionality.
-The restoration attached to your implant will be custom-made to match the shade, size, and shape of your existing teeth for a seamless blend with your smile.
+The implant-supported bridge, crown, or denture will be custom-made to match the shade, size, and shape of your existing teeth for a seamless blend with your smile.

 Schedule Your Consultation Today

 Undergoing dental implant surgery is an important step in restoring form and function to your smile.
 Dental implants have a documented success rate of over 95 percent, which is significantly higher than any other tooth-replacement option available today.
 Contact us to schedule your consultation with Dr. Olszewski and begin your journey towards a rejuvenated smile and a higher quality of life.